Tipping In Turkey: Simple Guide for Travelers

 • Private Drivers: Generally receive $10 - $20 per day.

-For multi-day excursions, such as a week-long Private Turkey Tour, guests usually place the total tip in an envelope and present it to the guide and driver on the final day.
+For multi-day excursions, such as a week-long Private Turkey Tour, guests usually place the total tip in a small envelope and present it to the guide and driver on the final day as a formal thank you.

 Common Tipping Mistakes to Avoid

 Visitors sometimes make small cultural mistakes regarding tipping.
-Avoid these to ensure a smooth trip:
+Avoid these missteps to ensure a smooth trip:

-• Tipping on the Credit Card: Unlike in the USA, most Turkish POS (credit card) machines do not have an option to add a tip to the total.
+• Tipping on the Credit Card: Unlike in the USA or parts of Europe, most Turkish POS (credit card) machines do not have an option to add a tip to the total.
 You must pay the exact bill with your card and leave the tip in cash.

 • Leaving Foreign Coins: Tipping in US Dollars or Euros is highly appreciated for paper bills, but never leave foreign coins.
 Turkish banks and exchange offices do not accept foreign coins, making them completely useless to the staff.